dsdanielpark/dsdanielpark.github.io/_posts/2023-05-05-Parkison-Subtype.md

 ### CSF biomarkers β-amyloid, tau proteins and a-synuclein in the differential diagnosis of Parkinson-plus syndromes
 - **year:** 2017
 - **url:** <https://www.semanticscholar.org/paper/1eefcdc72bc44b17e790ced0cccfa771d5ffd2fa>
-- **abstract:** S2 TL;DR: CSF biochemical profile analysis is important in distinguishing AD patients with a CBS phenotype from non-AD CBS patients and the τT/Aβ42 ratio is useful in the differential diagnosis of MSA from PD.
+- **abstract:** *TL;DR:* CSF biochemical profile analysis is important in distinguishing AD patients with a CBS phenotype from non-AD CBS patients and the τT/Aβ42 ratio is useful in the differential diagnosis of MSA from PD.
 - **journal:** Journal of the Neurological Sciences
 - **volume:** 382
 - **pages:** 91-95